-The Designated Safeguarding Lead (DSL) within the school for child protection is: Mrs Laura Bennett, Headteacher or in her absence: Mrs Natasha Guarguaglini (Acting Deputy Head Teacher) or Miss Olivia Prince (Pupil Engagement and Welfare Officer).
+The Designated Safeguarding Lead (DSL) within the school for child protection is: Mrs Cheryl Smith, Headteacher or in her absence: Mrs Natasha Guarguaglini (Deputy Headteacher) or Mrs Olivia Lyster (SENCO & Pupil Engagement and Welfare Officer).

 If you have any serious concerns about your child or any other pupil at Bearwood Primary and Nursery School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
 All other staff have been trained and understand how to contact Social Services, however they will always notify the Safeguarding Lead or the Deputies.

-Recently, with the success that we have had with our Anti-Bullying week we have spoken to the children about Peer on Peer Abuse and shared our Child Friendly Peer on Peer Abuse Policy with parents with the following supportive letter Parent Letter – Peer on Peer 2021.
+Recently, with the success that we have had with our Anti-Bullying week we have spoken to the children about Child on Child Abuse and shared our Child Friendly Peer on Peer Abuse Policy with parents with the following supportive letter Parent Letter – Peer on Peer 2021.

 Our Online Safety Champion is Dominic Longland – please see our E- Safety page for more information and guidance.

-Our Anti-Bullying Champion is Olivia Prince – please see our Anti-Bullying page for more information and guidance.
+Our Anti-Bullying Champion is Olivia Lyster – please see our Anti-Bullying page for more information and guidance.

 Our School Council discuss safeguarding at each of their meetings.
 A copy of the minutes of their meetings can be found here.